-Consistent with the Certified EIR, as a project under the General Plan Update, the Modified Project is required to comply with applicable EPA, CARB and SCAQMD emissions standards, rules, and regulations.
-Furthermore, the Modified Project's construction activities are required to comply with the CARB ATCM, which limits diesel powered equipment and vehicle idling to no more than five minutes at a location, CARB In-Use Off-Road Diesel Vehicle regulation, CARB Truck and Bus regulation, SAFE Vehicle Rule (or its successor rule), and CARB Advanced Clean Car and Advanced Clean Trucks regulations, all of which support the goals of the CARB Climate Change Scoping Plan by requiring construction equipment and vehicle fleet operators to repower or replace higher-emitting equipment with less polluting models, including zero- and near-zero-emissions on-road vehicle and truck technologies as they become developed and commercially available.
+Consistent with the Certified EIR, as a project under the General Plan update, the Modified Project is required to comply with applicable EPA, CARB and SCAQMD emissions standards, rules, and regulations.
+Furthermore, the Modified Project's construction activities are required to comply with the CARB ATCM, which limits diesel powered equipment and vehicle idling to no more than five minutes at a location, CARB In-Use Off-Road Diesel Vehicle regulation, CARB Truck and Bus regulation, SAFE

+Vehicle Rule (or its successor rule), and CARB Advanced Clean Car and Advanced Clean Trucks regulations, all of which support the goals of the CARB Climate Change Scoping Plan by requiring construction equipment and vehicle fleet operators to repower or replace higher-emitting equipment with less polluting models, including zero- and near-zero-emissions on-road vehicle and truck technologies as they become developed and commercially available.

-The Modified Project would comply with the applicable General Plan policies listed on pages 3.7-48 through 3.7-54 of the Certified EIR that would reduce the Modified Project's GHG emissions.
+The Modified Project would be required to comply with the General Plan policies listed below that would reduce the Modified Project's GHG emissions.
 Additionally, the Modified Project would comply with CALGreen energy-efficiency requirements, which would be consistent with EECAP goals for increasing energy and water use efficiency in new residential development.

-Also, consistent with the Certified EIR, a Project-specific GHG emissions analysis was conducted, is included as Attachment D, and is summarized below.
+Also, consistent with the Certified EIR, a Project-specific GHG emissions analysis was conducted (refer to Attachment B), which concluded that the Modified Project's GHG emissions impacts would be less than significant.